-Individuals that schedule appointments through the Craven County Health Department will receive their vaccine at our COVID-19 vaccine clinic being held at Craven County’s New Bern Riverfront Convention Center in downtown New Bern located at 203 South Front Street or the Craven County Health Department located at 2818 Neuse Boulevard.
+Individuals that schedule appointments through the Craven County Health Department will receive their vaccine at one of two COVID-19 Vaccine Clinic locations: Craven County’s New Bern Riverfront Convention Center in downtown New Bern located at 203 South Front Street or the Craven County Health Department located at 2818 Neuse Boulevard.
 We will soon transition to administering vaccines at the Health Department.
 Please verify the location when you schedule your vaccine appointment.

 What if I have difficulty getting out of my car?

-We have staff in the parking lot and if an individual has difficulty getting out of their car, we can come to them.
-We also have wheelchairs available and the Convention Center is handicap accessible.
+If an individual has difficulty getting out of their car, we have staff that can come to them.
+We also have wheelchairs available and our vaccine site is handicap accessible.

 How long will it take?